bogzbonny/yeehaw/yeehaw/README_DOCS.md

    and lumped together into a common Trait whereby entirely new classes of colors can be created by developers.

-## Performance Considerations
+## Performance Considerations <!-- NOTE duplicate in README.md:242 -->

 TL;DR - Elements should provide drawing updates only when actually necessary, also things may be slightly laggy while in debug mode if deeply nested containers are used.
+Also currently time-base gradients trigger constant recalculation and will substantially increase cpu usage.

 The current design of the drawing system favours graphical flexibility over performance.
 Each element must implement the `Drawing` function which in turn